gravitee-io/gravitee-platform-docs/docs/apim/getting-started/configuration/the-gravitee-api-gateway/environment-variables-system-properties-and-the-gravitee.yaml-file.md

 * `name`: the name of the secret or configmap to retrieve
 * `key`: the name of the key holding the value to retrieve.
 The `key` is optional when using a standard `kubernetes.io/tls` secret (note: it only supports PEM cert & key).
 The `key` is mandatory for any `Opaque` secret or configmap (note: they only support JKS & PKC12 keystore type).

-The keystore (or PEM cert & key) stored in the Kubernetes secret or configmap is automatically watched for any modifications and reloaded without having to restart the gateway server.
+The keystore (or PEM cert & key) stored in the Kubernetes secret or configmap is automatically watched for any modifications and reloaded without having to restart the Gateway server.

 ### **Enable HTTP/2 support**